ashwindalvi300/Titanic_Classification/README.md

 Future-focused: We look ahead, predicting survival rates for the test results and shedding light on potential survivors.

 The Revelation of Insights: Going beyond simple forecasts, we uncover the mysterious elements that impacted survival amid this epochal disaster.
-Come along with us on this wonderful intellectual journey.
+Come along with us on this wonderful intellectual journey 🌟.